goschtl/zope/zope2book/trunk/source/UsingZope.rst

 transaction describes all of the changes that happen in the course of performing a web request.

-Any action in Zope that causes a transaction can be undone via the *Undo* tab.
+Most actions in Zope that causes a transaction can be undone via the *Undo* tab.
 You can recover from mistakes by undoing the transaction that represents the mistake.
 This includes undo actions themselves, which can also be undone to restore an object to its state before the undo action.